jillmnolan/python-essentials/README.md

 ### Recommended Extensions for Python Development

+* [**AREPL for Python**](https://marketplace.visualstudio.com/items?itemName=almenon.arepl): A Visual Studio Code extension that automatically analyzes Python code in real-time as you code.

+* [**Better Comments**](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments): A Visual Studio Code extension whose premise is to categorize your comments (annotations) in your Python code, through:

+  * Alerts

+  * Queries

+  * TODOs

+  * Highlights

+  * Commented out code can also be styled to make it clear the code shouldn't be there

+  * Any other comment styles you'd like can be specified in the settings

+* [**Bracket Pair Colorizer 2**](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2): A Visual Studio Code extension that allows matching brackets to be identified with colors. **Note**: The user can define which tokens to match, and which colors to use.

+* [**Code Runner**](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner): A Visual Studio Code extension that allows for either code snippets or code files to be run in multiple programming languages, such as Python.

+* [**Code Spell Checker**](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker): A Visual Studio Code extension that serves as a basic spell checker that works well with camelCase code, thereby catching common spelling errors whilst keeping the number of false positives low.

 * [**Django**](https://marketplace.visualstudio.com/items?itemName=batisteo.vscode-django): A **VSCode plugin** that provides "beautiful" **syntax** and **scoped snippets**.

+* [**EditorConfig for VS Code**](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig): A Visual Studio Code extension that attempts to override user/workspace settings with settings found in **.editorconfig files**. **Note**: No additional or vscode-specific files are required.
+Conversely, if **root=true** is not specified, **EditorConfig** will continue to look for an **.editorconfig** file outside of the project.

+* [**GitLens — Git supercharged**](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens): A Visual Studio Code extension "supercharges the Git capabilities" out-of-the-box. **Note**: **GitLens** "helps you to visualize code authorship at a glance via **Git blame annotations** and **code lens**, seamlessly navigate and explore **Git repositories**, gain **valuable insights** via **powerful comparison commands**."

+* [**Guides**](https://marketplace.visualstudio.com/items?itemName=spywhere.guides): A Visual Studio Code extension that "add various indentation guide lines."

 * [**Jinja**](https://marketplace.visualstudio.com/items?itemName=wholroyd.jinja): A **VSCode plugin** that supports **Jinja template language** support, including **language colorization** support, including but not limited to **type annotations**, **f-strings**, and **regular expressions**.

+* [**Kite Autocomplete for Python and JavaScript**](https://marketplace.visualstudio.com/items?itemName=kiteco.kite): A Visual Studio Code extension that offers "AI powered autocomplete, code snippets, code signatures, and cursor-following documentation."

 * [**Live Share Extension Pack**](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare-pack): An **official VSCode extension pack** that enable real-time collaborative development, including integrated [**audio**](https://marketplace.visualstudio.com/items?itemName=ms-vsliveshare.vsliveshare-audio) and [**text**](https://marketplace.visualstudio.com/items?itemName=ms-vsliveshare.vsliveshare) chat, which supports [**various use cases**](https://docs.microsoft.com/en-us/visualstudio/liveshare/reference/use-cases).

 * [**MagicPython**](https://marketplace.visualstudio.com/items?itemName=magicstack.MagicPython): A **VSCode plugin** that supports **preferences** and **syntax highlighter** for "cutting edge" **Python 3**, whereby serving as a **drop-in replacement** for the default **Python package**.

+* [**Markdown All in One**](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one): A Visual Studio Code extension that offers an all-in-one solution for utilizing Markdown, as the name suggests. :)

+* [**markdownlint**](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint): A Visual Studio Code extension whose premise is to serve as Markdown linting and style checking.

+* [**Markdown TOC**](https://marketplace.visualstudio.com/items?itemName=AlanWalk.markdown-toc): A Visual Studio Code extension that generates Table of Contents for headlines from parsed markdown file.

+* [**Prettier - Code Formatter**](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode): A Visual Studio Code extension that "enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary."

+* [**PyDev**](https://marketplace.visualstudio.com/items?itemName=fabioz.vscode-pydev): A Visual Studio Code extension that provides an integration of [**PyDev**](http://www.pydev.org), enabling users to leverage the features of one of the leading Python IDEs out-of-the-box. **Note: _Please be advised that this extension provides a [30-day trial](https://www.pydev.org/vscode/) after installation, whereby afterwards it must be purchased for continued use_.**

+* [**PyRight**](https://marketplace.visualstudio.com/items?itemName=ms-pyright.pyright): A Visual Studio Code extension serving as a fast type checker meant for large Python source bases, whilst run in a "watch" mode and performs fast incremental updates when files are modified.

 * [**Python**](https://marketplace.visualstudio.com/items?itemName=ms-python.python): An official **Microsoft VSCode plugin** that provides support for the **Python programming language** albeit for all actively supported **versions**: **2.7, >=3.6**, including **Functionalities**, such as: